nickpeterson-ai/MetaPaC/README.md

 ## Tutorials
 ### Jupyter notebook
-1. Download MetaPaC and LIMMAdata.csv from the github
+1. Download MetaPaCS and LIMMAdata.csv from the github
-2. Open the MetaPaC code in jupyter notebook
+2. Open the MetaPaCS code in jupyter notebook
 3. Specify the current directory, put LIMMAdata.csv or your input data in this directory
    ![Specify the Directory](directory.png)
 4. Put LIMMAdata.csv (test data) or your own input data (must be structured as below) in this directory